acloudmovingby/graphit/README.md

 * Make flag to show all *parent* callers, up to a certain depth or something so it's reasonable to run on a huge codebase.
 * Same as the previous bullet point, but make flag to show all *descendants*, up to a certain depth.
 * Make output title of graph be file or directory names?
-* Improve efficiency when looking at large codebases by reading files and running algorithms in a more `online` way, i.e. not waiting to read all files and build the whole graph if a given flag command doesn't need it (???)
+* (probably not necessary) Possible ways to improve efficiency when reading large codebases:
+** As you read files, discard parts of the graph if they become unnecessary (for the feature/flag used) ** As you read files, stop once the goal of the feature/flag has been achieved
 * (HARD) Make flag to group methods by their classes and/or files.
 In DOT format terms, I'd probably use the `subgraph` keyword to group methods that are all in the same class/object/trait.
 The trick is getting this to work
 * (MEDIUM) Same as previous bullet point, but instead of grouping all methods from a class in one box, I think it's easier to just color them.
 Perhaps different hues represent different files and shades of that hue represent different classes within that file??
 * **(HARD but arguably most important)** Make this actually use a compiler to check types rather than just using reflection and string equality (currently graphit cannot know the difference between two methods with the same name, e.g. it will think `ObjectA.foo()` is calling the same method as `ObjectB.foo()`.
 Heard that we'd possibly need to write my own compiler plugin.